auroranockert/aurora.rs/README.md

 Demo
 ----

-You should be able to run `make examples` to build the examples, then run `bin/wav-to-wav-s16` and if you have a `media/wav/test-float.wav` around, it'll create a `output.wav` with 16-bit samples.
+You should be able to run `make examples` to build the examples, then run them.

+ - `bin/wav-to-wav-s16` converts `media/wav/test-float.wav` into `output.wav` with 16-bit signed samples.
+ - `bin/wav-to-au-s16` converts `media/wav/test-float.wav` to `output.au` with 16-bit signed samples.

 Authors